"

 2.6 Risk Reduction

 Nurses recognize risk factors that increase a client’s risk for injury or disease and then teach methods to reduce risk by behavioral changes.
 Risk factors for developing disease are classified as modifiable or nonmodifiable.
 Modifiable risk factors include factors like obesity and smoking and can be reduced by a change in behavior such as healthy diet choices, increased physical activity, and smoking cessation.
-Nonmodifiable risk factors cannot be changed by the client and include factors such as age, gender, and family history/genetic predisposition.
+Nonmodifiable risk factors cannot be changed by the client and include factors such as age, sex, and family history/genetic predisposition.
 Nurses empower clients to reduce their modifiable risk factors through behavioral change.
 The following subsections outline modifiable and nonmodifiable risk factors for several common chronic diseases.

 Risk Factors for Developing Cardiovascular Disease